wallstop/DxState/README.md

 - `StateMachine<T>` now exposes `TransitionHistory`, `ActiveRegions`, and helper methods such as `CopyTransitionHistory` and `TryGetActiveHierarchicalState`, making it easy to build diagnostics overlays or replay tests without instrumenting the machine.
 - Designers can build the same graphs visually with `StateGraphAsset` (Assets ▸ Create ▸ Wallstop Studios ▸ DxState ▸ State Graph).
 Each stack definition records a name, ordered `IState` references, and which entry is active by default.
 Call `StateGraphAsset.BuildGraph()` at runtime to obtain `StateStackConfiguration` instances and apply them to your stacks.
 The State Graph view now supports multiple labeled transitions between nodes with editable causes/flags and tooltips.
   The State Graph editor window exposes the same transition metadata, allowing you to author labels, tooltips, and transition causes directly alongside the state list.
     - The State Graph view now supports multiple labelled transitions per pair of states; select an edge to edit its label, tooltip, cause, and flags, or drag between nodes to create new metadata-backed transitions.
+    - Selecting a state now surfaces connected Animator Controllers and Timeline assets directly in the inspector sidebar for quick cross-referencing.
 - The edit-mode suites `StateMachineBuilderTests`, `StateComponentTests`, and `StateStackDiagnosticsTests` cover builder usage, component gating, and deferred queue reporting.

 ## Time and Timescale